theilkerm/pf-se-cs/backend/README.md

 -   **Product Reviews and Ratings:**
     -   Authenticated users can submit reviews and a 1-5 star rating for products they have purchased.
     -   Product pages can display an average rating and a list of all reviews.
+-   **Wishlist Management:**
+    -   Users can add/remove products to/from their wishlist.
+    -   View and manage wishlist items.
+-   **Newsletter Subscription:**
+    -   Public endpoint for users to subscribe to newsletters.
+    -   Admin management of subscribers.
+-   **Dashboard Analytics:**
+    -   Sales trends and order status distribution for admin dashboard.
+    -   Related products suggestions.
 -   **Robust Infrastructure:**
     -   Centralized error handling middleware.
     -   Input validation for incoming requests using `zod`.